 Some of these birds are considered threatened or endangered and Roa’s Aviary helps with conservation efforts.
 There’s a birdwatching sheet available to help guests identify different species of birds and there’s also a SeaWorld educator on hand to answer questions.
 This was one of the best parts of our day and I wish we’d have spent more time here and had the opportunity to enter the aviary from the beach.

-Aquatica San Antonio is just like any other waterpark…except is BETTER.
+Aquatica San Antonio is just like any other waterpark…except it is BETTER.
 Check it out for yourself.

 You might also like: